 That led me to another amazing deed.
 Before his death, Levin gave a small piece of land to Robert Moore.
-Robert was Levin’s son in law; he had married Levin’s daughter Elenora.
-Though Elenora died and he later remarried, Levin had numerous children between his two wives.
+Robert was married to Levin’s daughter Elenora.

--and to Laura, Welthus, Reginald and Marjorie Moore, the widow and children of deceased son Samuel
+-and Laura, Welthus, Reginald and Marjorie Moore, the widow and children of deceased son Samuel

-The deed goes on to state that Beulah is currently living in Port Norris, New Jersey,
+The deed states that Beulah was living in Port Norris, New Jersey.

-that Russell Nichols and his wife Dora, William Smith and Olivia and her husband Lewis Keith are living in Atlantic City, New Jersey and that Lorena Horsey and her husband John are living in Philadelphia, Pennsylvania.
+Lorena Horsey and her husband John were living in Philadelphia, Pennsylvania.
 All of the others were still living in Somerset County, Maryland.

-Thus in two deeds, we have mapped the family history of Levin Waters, who was born about 1820, all the way through his daughter Elenora Moore’s heirs, who lived through the mid-20th century.
-That is simply amazing and shows the power of deed records.
+In two deeds, we have mapped the family history of Levin Waters.
+He was born about 1820 and the deeds continue through his daughter Elenora Moore’s heirs in the mid-20th century.

 Here are a few tips for your search:

-- Deeds will sometimes mention that the land is being sold as a result of a court decree, and in those cases will (in most cases) provide the exact case number.
-You’ll want to find that court record.
+- Deeds sometimes mention that the land is being sold as a result of a court decree.
+Find that court record.